Selected Blooms The Chemist pharmacies are approved vaccination providers for the COVID-19 vaccination.

-As doses will initially be limited, access to vaccines during the early period of the rollout will be made available to highest priority groups.
-Click here for information on the COVID-19 vaccine national rollout phases.
+As booster doses will initially be limited, access to vaccines during the early period of the rollout will be made available to highest priority groups.
+Click here for information on the COVID-19 vaccine national rollout phases & boosters.

 Community pharmacies are a critical partner in supporting the rollout of the national COVID-19 vaccination program and in providing comprehensive primary health care for people in Australia.

-Final pharmacy locations in the rollout from Phase 2A will be approved and determined by the Australian Government Department of Health, in liaison with states and territories, the Pharmacy Guild of Australia and the Pharmaceutical Society of Australia.
+Final pharmacy locations in the rollout from Phase 2A have been approved and determined by the Australian Government Department of Health, in liaison with states and territories, the Pharmacy Guild of Australia and the Pharmaceutical Society of Australia.